|

 any formal research that I know of.
 The most crucial part

-When I’ve proposed this five-factor theory to other human-service professionals
+When I’ve proposed this theory to other human-service professionals

 you